love2d/megasource/readme.md

 Building
 --------

-To build just the dependencies for 64 bit x86 using Visual Studio 2019:
+To build just the dependencies for 64 bit x86 using Visual Studio 2022:

 	$ git clone https://github.com/love2d/megasource megasource
 	$ cd megasource
-	$ cmake -G "Visual Studio 16 2019" -A x64 -S. -Bbuild
+	$ cmake -G "Visual Studio 17 2022" -A x64 -S . -B build
 	$ cmake --build build --target megatest --config Release

 ... or you can open the solution file in Visual Studio and build from there instead of invoking cmake --build.

-To build for a different version of Visual Studio (or a different build tool), replace ```"Visual Studio 16 2019"``` with one of the other [build system generators][generators].
-For example Visual Studio 2022 is ```"Visual Studio 17 2022"```.
+To build for a different version of Visual Studio (or a different build tool), replace ```"Visual Studio 17 2022"``` with one of the other [build system generators][generators].
+For example Visual Studio 2019 is ```"Visual Studio 16 2019"```.

 Similarly, to build for a different architecture than 64 bit x86, use a different [architecture name][architectures] for the ```-A``` parameter.